vcfvct/aws-exam/azure.md

     * Composite index(multiple fields)
 * Azure SQL: managed SQL-Server, up to 100TB.
 * Managed MySQL/PostgreSQL and DMS
+* Azure Table storage: Every entity stored in a table must have a unique combination of *PartitionKey* and *RowKey*.
+The Table service does not create any secondary indexes, so PartitionKey and RowKey are the only indexed properties.

 ## Messaging
 * Azure Event Hubs is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second.
 Data sent to an event hub can be transformed and stored by using any real-time analytics provider or batching/storage adapters.